-Skytrax Crowns flynas as the Best Low-Cost Airline in the Middle East for the 8th Consecutive Year
+Skytrax Crowns Flynas As The Best Low-Cost Airline In The Middle East For The 8Th Consecutive Year

-(MENAFN- JUMMAR PR) Riyadh, June 17, 2025 - flynas, the leading low-cost airline in the world and the best LCC in the Middle East, has kept its global and regional leading ranking in low-cost aviation for 2025 after being named the leading low-cost airline in the Middle East for the eighth time in a row and among the top 10 low-cost airlines in the world, according to the prestigious International Skytrax Organization—widely regarded as the benchmark for excellence in the global aviation industry.
+During the Paris International Air ShowThis achievement reflects the Kingdom's leadership in the aviation industry and our dedication to delivering a high-quality travel experience to our valued guests” - Bander Almohanna, CEO and Managing Director of flynasRIYADH , SAUDI ARABIA, June 17, 2025 /EINPresswire / -- flynas , the leading low-cost airline in the world and the best LCC in the Middle East, has kept its global and regional leading ranking in low-cost aviation for 2025 after being named the leading low-cost airline in the Middle East for the eighth time in a row and among the top 10 low-cost airlines in the world, according to the prestigious International Skytrax Organization-widely regarded as the benchmark for excellence in the global aviation industry.

 flynas was crowned with the global ranking during the annual Skytrax Awards ceremony, held on the sidelines of the Paris International Air Show and attended by leaders and experts in the aviation industry in the world.